stachuman/boox-template-generator/TUTORIAL.md

 ### Building a Navigation System

-Let's create a complete navigation system for your planner:
+Let's create a complete navigation system for your planner.
+Remember, you add these widgets when designing your pages in **Step 1**:

-**Daily Page Navigation:**
+**Daily Page Design Navigation:**
 ```
 Top of page: "← Jan 2026" (links to monthly overview)
 Bottom left: "← Yesterday"